The University of Manchester

-- Proud of its heritage and excited for the future, Manchester offers a student experience full of opportunities.
-Students can be sure of a warm welcome – Manchester has been voted one of the ten friendliest cities in the world by Rough Guides readers.
+- Proud of its heritage and excited for the future, Manchester offers a student a warm welcome from a city voted one of the ten friendliest cities in the world by Rough Guides readers.

-- Manchester boasts over 400 pubs, clubs and café bars in the city centre, and a thriving eclectic music scene in diverse venues across the city.
+- Manchester boasts hundreds of pubs, clubs and cafés in the city centre, and a thriving eclectic music scene in diverse venues across the city.

-- With one of the UK's largest Chinatowns, Rusholme's curry mile and the city's gay village, Manchester celebrates its diversity with celebrations to be found throughout the year.
+- With one of the UK's largest Chinatowns, Rusholme's curry mile and a famous gay village, Manchester celebrates its diversity with celebrations to be found throughout the year.

 - There are numerous cinemas throughout the city, as well as venues such as the Palace Theatre, Lowry Theatre, the Royal Exchange and the HOME arts complex - covering everything from the latest blockbuster to West End hits, fringe comedy and arthouse film.

-- Nationally, road and rail links are excellent.
-Manchester is 184 miles from London, and trains take just over two hours to central London.
-National Express coaches travel to major cities and towns across the country.
+- Manchester is also in reach of several other top city destinations.
+184 miles from London, trains take around 2 hours to central London.
+Well-known coaches also travel to major cities and towns across the country.

-- Manchester International Airport is ten miles south of the city, with flights to Europe and direct to many destinations worldwide.
-It is easy to get to by train, bus, or taxi.
+- Manchester Airport is 10 miles south of the city, with flights to Europe and direct to many destinations worldwide.